giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v17.3.1.md

 date: '2022-05-02T11:17:02+00:00'
 description: Release notes for AWS workload cluster release v17.3.1, published on 02 May 2022, 11:17
-title: workload cluster release v17.3.1 for AWS
+title: Workload cluster release v17.3.1 for AWS
 ---

 This release fixes a bug in AWS CNI when external SNAT is enabled.